Tafara-N/alx-react/0x03-React_component/README.md

 - How to optimize performance and control which components to render

 # Requirements
-All your files will be interpreted/compiled on Ubuntu 18.04 LTS using node 12.x.x and npm 6.x.x Allowed editors: vi, vim, emacs, Visual Studio Code All your files should end with a new line
+- All your files will be interpreted/compiled on Ubuntu 18.04 LTS using `node 12.x.x` and `npm 6.x.x`
+- Allowed editors: `vi`, `vim`, `emacs`, `Visual Studio Code`
+- All your files should end with a new line
-A README.md file, at the root of the folder of the project, is mandatory
+- A `README.md` file, at the root of the folder of the project, is mandatory

 ## Tasks